 Additional Insured — Designated Person Or Organization

-Broader additional-insured form than CG 20 10 — covers acts of either party, not just ongoing operations.
+Broader additional-insured form than CG 20 10 — not tied to a specific scope of operations.

 What it actually does

 CG 20 26 names a designated person or organization as an additional insured under the CGL, but unlike CG 20 10 it is not limited to liability arising out of the named insured's ongoing operations.
-It is broader: the additional insured is covered for liability "caused, in whole or in part" by the acts or omissions of the named insured *or those acting on their behalf*.
+It is broader: in pre-2013 editions the additional insured was covered for liability "arising out of your operations," and in post-2013 editions for liability "caused, in whole or in part, by" the acts or omissions of the named insured or those acting on their behalf.

 This form is sometimes preferred by GCs because it doesn't require the act causing the loss to be tied to a specific scope of operations.
-However, post-2013 ISO revisions narrowed CG 20 26 in important ways — particularly around subrogation between insureds and contributory negligence — so language should be reviewed carefully.
+However, post-2013 ISO revisions narrowed CG 20 26 in important ways — particularly the limits cap and the "not broader than required by contract" language.

-CG 20 26 does not by itself include completed-operations coverage; pair with CG 20 37 if needed.
+CG 20 26 does not by itself include completed-operations coverage; pair it with CG 20 37 if completed operations are required by the subcontract.

 Verification checklist